 Generally, treatment of the condition initially can begin with easily available remedies like stool softener and fibre supplements.
 An important cause of constipation is a lack of adequate water intake.
 Thus adding more fluids to one's diet can also help curb constipation.
 If all the above fails, one must consult a physician.
 One may be recommended some exercises to strengthen the muscles that help in the movement of muscles that are concerned with the peristaltic movement that aids passing stool.

 Gastroenteritis is a condition in which the parts of the gastrointestinal tract become inflamed.
 Gastroenteritis is expressed with symptoms like fever, nausea, diarrhoea and even headaches.
-All its symptoms are more or less the same as that of the flu, therefore gastroenteritis is commonly known as the stomach flu.
+All its symptoms are more or less the same as that of the flu, therefore gastroenteritis is commonly known as stomach flu.

-Just like flu, gastroenteritis is also caused by an infection in the gut.
+Just like the flu, gastroenteritis is also caused by an infection in the gut.
 The infection may either be of viral or bacterial origin.
 Bacterial infections can be caused by a number of bacteria, the most common of which are E. coli and Salmonella.
 Viral infections can be caused by rotavirus (mostly affecting unvaccinated children), norovirus (also infamous as the scourge of cruise ships).
 Certain parasites are also capable of causing gastroenteritis.

 If the symptoms persist even after a few days, the best advice would be to drink adequate fluids, especially water to stay hydrated and avoid dehydration.